Wanted: lighter weight engines, more horsepower, fewer pollutants

 When the alloy was discovered two trends were impacting BRP: emissions requirements were increasing, and outboard engine buyers wanted more power per cylinder.
 BRP was working on a next generation product that would enable a direct-injected two-cycle engine to perform like a four-cycle, but prototype piston failure stood in the way of product launch.

 While the four-stroke engine is cleaner and quieter than the two-stroke engine, it is also less powerful and dependable.
 BRP didn’t want to take the path of other engine manufacturers and abandon its two-stroke customers because of tightening emissions.
 It wanted the best of both: environmentally-friendly combined with two-stroke power.
 To get their engine design off the drawing board and into the water, BRP engineers needed a material that would maintain its strength when subjected to higher temperatures.
 NASA’s alloy was the solution.

 Aluminum alloy results in the perfect piston

 RTI Innovation Advisors put the alloy in front of BRP on its path to success.
 We helped BRP see the alloy’s potential, connected BRP to the best third parties in the innovation ecosystem, and helped NASA negotiate a license agreement.
 This led to the launch of BRP’s new marine outboard motor: the Evinrude® E-TEC™.
-The direct-injected two-stroke outboard engine incorporated the NASA alloy into its pistons, resulting in a quieter, cleaner engine that is the most fuel efficient on the market; the engine has generated approximately $6 billion in revenue to date.
-Through 2017, savings from reduced carbon monoxide emissions are approximately $100 million, and when combined with reduced oil consumption, total emissions savings are approximately $1 billion.
+The direct-injected two-stroke outboard engine incorporated the NASA alloy into its pistons, resulting in a quieter, cleaner engine that is the most fuel efficient on the market.
+The engine has generated approximately $6 billion in revenue to date and has been recognized for its significant environmental protection benefits.